jcmcnch/demux-notes/README.md

 ./run.sh
 ```

 7. Now copy the output folder to a directory below the location of your demultiplexed data, naming it `00-adapter-fastas`.
-Then enter that directory.
+Then enter the directory below `00-adapter-fastas`.
 For example let's say your partially demultiplexed data (i.e. a bunch of different fastqs, each corresponding to a different index) is in `/home/inigo/mydemuxdata/00-raw`.
 Then you would do the following:

 ```
 cp -r output /home/inigo/mydemuxdata/00-adapter-fastas